Updated May 28, 2015

 Because the state of Colorado currently mandates the number of plants growers are able to produce, licensed growers are only able to build in two-acre increments to remain most efficient.
 But the greenhouses are typically expensive, high-tech, high-peak, open-roof greenhouses that are fully automated and environmentally controlled, similar to a hydroponic vegetable facility, Beall says.

 GrowCo currently has three greenhouses under construction.
-One will open this month, one next month and the third in May.
+One was scheduled to open in March 2015, one in April 2015 and the third in May 2015.
 To date, GrowCo advises up to 25 growers.